Jon Lucas (actor): Career

 He made his debut in film in Saranghaeyo #ewankosau in 2015.

-He also became the Hashtags dance group in It's Showtime but was believe to have went on an indefinite leave in October 2017.
+He also became the Hashtags dance group in It's Showtime but was believed to have gone on indefinite leave in October 2017.
 Showtime choreographer Mickey Perz said in May 2018 that he was suspended as disciplinary action concerning punctuality.
 Lucas admitted in July 2018, that he was indefinitely suspended after he conceived his first child with his now wife.
 He formally left Star Magic in June 2019.

 Lucas then joined GMA Network signing a contract with the network in June 2019.
 However in mid-2023, Lucas considered going on a hiatus due to the lack of projects until he earned a place in Black Rider.
 In 2024, he won his first award in acting — the TV Supporting Actor of the Year trophy at the 5th VP Choice Awards He portrayed the antagonistic role of Calvin Magallanes who is a son of a syndicate leader.